norlab/LIS-546-SPR2021/content/data-integration.md

 1. How to normalize the values; and,
 2. Which depth of granularity to retain.

 Regardless of how we decide to normalize this data, what we have to try to retain is a reliable reporting of the date such that the two sets of observations are homogenous.
 For example, the Chicago data doesn't include seconds for a 311 request.
-So, we can either add these seconds as `00` values in the Chicago table, or we can remove the seconds from the Austin table In either decision, we are changing the depth of granularity in our integrated table.
+So, we can either add these seconds as `00` values in the Chicago table, or we can remove the seconds from the Austin table.
+In either decision, we are changing the depth of granularity in our integrated table.
 (Note, we also need to transform the hours so that they either represent a 24 hour cycle, or are marked by a 12HR marking such as `AM` or `PM`).

 ### Determine Variable Homogeneity